HealthFlow

 LLM Choice is Critical for Agent Success

-- ◆Blind Review: In a blind head-to-head comparison, 12 domain experts (PhDs/MDs in AI for healthcare, biostatistics, etc.) evaluated solutions from HealthFlow and other leading agents.
+• Blind Review: In a blind head-to-head comparison, domain experts evaluated solutions from our agent and other leading agents.

-- ◆Clear Winner: The expert evaluators overwhelmingly preferred solutions generated by HealthFlow across a diverse set of research tasks.
+• Clear Winner: The expert evaluators overwhelmingly preferred solutions generated by our agent across a diverse set of research tasks.

-- ◆Practical Utility: This result validates the practical utility and superior quality of HealthFlow's outputs for real-world healthcare research challenges.
+• Practical Utility: This result validates the practical utility and superior quality of our agent's outputs for real-world research challenges.

 Resources